pat-earl/faculty-page/src/blog/20140303-kvm-macvtap.md

    Edit `/etc/dhcp/dhclient.conf` and add the following at the end:

         :::cfg
-        # eth1 is only for communication with VM host, so don't request the
+        # eth1 is only for communication with VM host, so don't request routers, etc.
-        # options routers, domain-name-servers, domain-name, domain-search,
-        # dhcp6.name-servers and dhcp6.domain-search.
         interface "eth1" {
             request subnet-mask, broadcast-address, time-offset, host-name,
-                    dhcp6.fqdn, dhcp6.sntp-servers, netbios-name-servers,
-                    netbios-scope, interface-mtu,
-                    rfc3442-classless-static-routes;
+                    interface-mtu, rfc3442-classless-static-routes;
         }
    When your interfaces come up type `ip route show` and confirm that your default route uses `eth0` and not `eth1`.

 Now you should have transparent host/guest access on all machines.